List of Bolton Wanderers F.C. records and statistics

-Bolton Wanderers F.C. is an English professional association football club based in Horwich, Bolton.
+Bolton Wanderers F.C. are an English professional association football club based in Horwich, Bolton.
 The club was founded as Christ Church F.C. in 1874, making them one of the oldest football clubs in England, and turned professional in 1877, before joining the Football League as founder members in 1888.
-Bolton Wanderers currently play in Premier league, the third tier of English football.
+Bolton Wanderers currently play in English Football League, the third tier of English football.
 They were relegated from the top tier (where they had been since 2001) in 2012 but in their time as a professional club have played in all four professional English leagues.

 This list encompasses the major honours won by Bolton Wanderers and records set by the club, their managers and their players.
 The player records section includes details of the club's leading goalscorers and those who have made most appearances in first-team competitions.
 It also records notable achievements by Bolton Wanderers players on the international stage, and the highest transfer fees paid and received by the club.
 The club's attendance records, both at The Reebok Stadium, their home since 1997, and Burnden Park, their home between 1895 and 1997, are also included in the list.

 The club have won the FA Cup four times, but not since 1958, and have spent the majority of their history in the top flight of English football.
 Bolton also hold the record for the most years in the top flight of English football without winning the title; 73 years in total.
 The club's record appearance maker is Eddie Hopkinson, who made 578 appearances between his debut in 1952 and retirement in 1970, and the club's record goalscorer is Nat Lofthouse, who scored 285 goals in 503 games between 1946 and 1960.

-All stats accurate as of end of 2018-19 season.
+All stats accurate as of end of 2018–19 season.